 It’s a leading anti-ageing ingredient

-To achieve beautiful skin, there’s no one size fits all solution.
-You can be consistent with your routine by cleansing and moisturising daily (not to mention, twice-weekly scrubbing and masking), you can protect your skin with sunscreen to prevent premature ageing, and you can even equip yourself with products infused with antioxidants to nourish your skin, but sometimes that’s not enough to keep your complexion glowing and free from fine lines and wrinkles.
-And while retinol is the leading ingredient to reach for when it comes to slowing down the signs of ageing, there is another ingredient that you should look for when shopping around for a new skin care product.
+To achieve beautiful skin, there’s no 'one size fits all' solution.
+You can be consistent with your routine by cleansing and moisturising daily (not to mention, twice-weekly scrubbing and masking), you can protect your skin with sunscreen to prevent premature ageing, and you can even equip yourself with products infused with antioxidants to nourish your skin; but sometimes that’s not enough to keep your complexion glowing and free from fine lines and wrinkles.
+And while retinol is the leading ingredient to reach for when it comes to slowing down the signs of ageing, there is another ingredient that you should look out for when shopping around for a new skin care product.
 Vitamin B3, also known as niacinamide, offers a host of benefits that all ages and skin types can benefit from.
-Here are seven reasons to try this powerful ingredient.
+Here are seven reasons to try this powerful anti-ageing ingredient.